astoeckel/femtosip/README.md

 SIP server (such as an AVM FRITZ!Box).
 These devices often allow to call all connected phones under a single internal phone number, such as `**9` in the case of the AVM FRITZ!Box.
-A basic setup for the above task would for example involve a Raspberry Pi connected to the door gong (via relay or opto-isolator) which calls the `femtosip` Python script whenever the gong is triggered.
+A basic setup for the above task would for example involve a Raspberry Pi connected to the door gong (via relay or opto-isolator) that calls the `femtosip` Python script whenever the gong is triggered.

 ## How to use